pinchbv/floor/README.md

 - **Update**

     `@update` marks a method as an update method.
+    When using the capitalized `@Update` you can specify a conflict strategy.
+    Else it just defaults to aborting the update.
     These methods can return a `Future` of either `void` or `int`.
     - `void` return nothing
     - `int` return number of changed rows